fastmachinelearning/qonnx_model_zoo/models/CIFAR10/a2q/README.md

 Input images are normalized to have unit mean and variance.
 All residual connections are quantized to the specified activation bit width.

+NOTE: Accuracy numbers listed here are taken from the Brevitas repo, and are not verified running through QONNX at this time.

 | Model Name | Weight Quantization | Activation Quantization | Target Accumulator | Top-1 Accuracy (%) |
 |-----------------------------|----------------|---------------------|-------------------------|----------------------------|